cfree/wp-karten/README.md

 - Be amazed!

 ## Template Hook
-To add a map outside of the content in a template file, hook into the `ktn_show_map` action:
+To add a map outside of the content in a template file, use the `ktn_show_map` template hook:

 ```php
 do_action( 'ktn_show_map', $integer );